mlbench/mlbench-docs/benchmark-tasks.rst

 #. **Dataset**
     The `Wikitext2 <https://s3.amazonaws.com/research.metamind.io/wikitext/wikitext-2-v1.zip>`_ dataset is used.
     contains text for language modelling.
 The train set contains 2088628 tokens, and the validation set 217646 tokens.
-    The vocabulary is made of 33278 words
+    The vocabulary is made up of 33278 words.

 #. **Training Algorithm**
     We use standard synchronous SGD as the optimizer (that is distributed mini-batch SGD with synchronous all-reduce communication before each mini-batch).